01Zhangbw/Speech-and-audio-papers-Top-Conference/README.md

 # Speech and audio papers@Top Conference (Update Regularly)

 Hi there!
 Your ⭐ Star is my biggest motivation to keep updating!
-Welcome to discuss in Issues or collaborate via PRs👏 You can also contact📧 me via zhangbw0102@gmail.com
+Welcome to discuss in Issues or collaborate via PRs👏 Feel free to contact📧 me via zhangbw0102@gmail.com

-🔥 NEW UPDATE: ~~31 Jan, 2025. 新年快乐！~~ 16 May, 2025
+🔥 NEW UPDATE: ~~31 Jan, 2025. 新年快乐！~~ 24 May, 2025

 🎉 [01/23/2025] UPDATE ***ICLR 2025*** conference papers successfully!